poppy-project/pypot/README.md

 Finally, it has been developed to permit an easy and fast extension to other types of motors and sensors.

-## The Poppy-project: open source ##
+## The Poppy-project: open source

 Pypot is part of the [Poppy project](http://www.poppy-project.org) aiming at developping robotic creations that are easy to build, customise, deploy, and share.
 It promotes open-source by sharing hardware, software, and web tools.

 At the moment we already proposed a few Poppy Creatures:

 * the [Poppy Humanoid](https://github.com/poppy-project/poppy-humanoid): a kid-size humanoid robot designed for biped locomotion and physical human-robot interaction,
+* a [Poppy Torso](https://github.com/poppy-project/poppy-torso): the humanoid torso, with a suction pad to install it on a desk
 * a [Poppy Ergo](https://www.poppy-project.org/project/mathematics-a-beautiful-elsewhere/): an art/science project where robotic creatures, endowed with algorithmic models of curiosity-driven learning and language formation, were hacked by moviemaker David Lynch,
-* and a [PoppyErgoJr](https://github.com/poppy-project/poppy-ergo-jr) with low-cost [XL-320 robotis motors](http://support.robotis.com/en/product/dynamixel/xl-series/xl-320.htm) and modular 3D printed parts created using [OpenSCAD](https://github.com/openscad/openscad/).
+* and a [Poppy Ergo Jr](https://github.com/poppy-project/poppy-ergo-jr) with low-cost [XL-320 robotis motors](http://support.robotis.com/en/product/dynamixel/xl-series/xl-320.htm) and modular 3D printed parts created using [OpenSCAD](https://github.com/openscad/openscad/).

 ![Poppy Humanoid](./doc/poppy-creatures.jpg)